El Laco

 El Laco is a volcanic complex in the Antofagasta Region of Chile.
 It is directly south of the Cordón de Puntas Negras volcanic chain.
 Part of the Central Volcanic Zone of the Andes, it is a group of seven stratovolcanoes and a caldera.
 It is about two million years old.
 The main summit of the volcano is a lava dome called Pico Laco, which is variously reported to be 5325 m or 5472 m high.
 The edifice has been affected by glaciation, and some reports indicate that it is still fumarolically active.

 The volcano is known for its magnetite-containing lava flows of enigmatic origin.
 In total, there are four lava flows and two dykes, as well as a formation of uncertain nature.
 In addition to lava flow structures, pyroclastics containing iron oxide are also found within the complex.
 The magmas formed within a magma chamber with a volume of about 30 km3; whether the iron-rich lavas are native magnetite lavas or were formed by hydrothermal processes acting on regular rock is under debate.
 After their discovery in 1958, these iron deposits have been mined.
+The latest mining activity have been carried out by Compañía Minera del Pacífico from 1988 to 1996.
+Mining ended in 1996 as consequence of low price of iron in addition to the stop of purchases from Altos Hornos Zapla of Fabricaciones Militares in Argentina.

 Similar deposits of volcanic iron oxide exist in Australia, Chile, and Iran.

 Geography

 El Laco is part of the Cordón de Puntas Negras sector of the Central Volcanic Zone, directly south of that volcanic chain.
 It sits atop a quartzite and sandstone basement that was lifted from the seaground during the Acadian orogeny and is of Ordovician age.
-Later, Mesozoic and Cenozoic sedimentation occurred, which was then buried by Tertiary rhyolites.
+Later, Mesozoic and Cenozoic sedimentation of the Salta Group occurred, which was then buried by Tertiary rhyolites.
 Two major volcanic lineaments cross in the El Laco area, including the so-called Calama-Olacapato-El Toro lineament.
 El Hueso volcano to the north is 5028 m-5029 m high and has a basement diameter of 2.5 km.
 It has a crater with a diameter of 1 km.

 The city of Antofagasta is located 320 km west of El Laco.
 Other close towns are Calama and San Pedro de Atacama.
 The international road through Sico Pass connecting Salta in Argentina with Calama in Chile runs close to El Laco.
 A number of tourist sites are found in the Atacama Desert adjacent to El Laco, and the dry climate also makes the area suitable for astronomy facilities.